Impact of population size on early adaptation in rugged fitness landscapes: Discussion

 The time it takes to cross a fitness valley~\cite{Weissman09,Weissman10} and the entropy of trajectories on fitness landscapes~\cite{szendro2013a} depend non-monotonically on $N$.
 However, both results arise from the possibility of observing double mutants in a wild-type population when $N$ increases at fixed mutation rate $\mu$.
 Small populations can also yield faster adaptation that larger ones~\cite{Rozen08,Jain11}, but this occurs at the onset of clonal interference.
 By contrast, we remained in the weak mutation regime, highlighting that even then, population size has non-trivial effects on adaptation.
+Our focus on weak mutation without strong selection (see also~\cite{Berg04,sella2005,mccandlish2011,mccandlish2014,mccandlish2018}) complements the study of strong selection with frequent mutation~\cite{Laessig17}, going beyond the strong selection weak mutation regime.